ForkInABlender/jna_jython_test/README.md

   a few errors during the install process.
 With that being said, do have fun with templating and tweaking the code.
 It took me up to 7 years to learn this stuff, so, please, take your time.
 All I ask is that it gets used wisely.
 User descresion is advised, as any misuse of such is on you.

+And yes, I only had chatGPT refine this readme file.